techpines/asset-rack/README.md

 })
 ```

-Need to serve your assets with a blisteringly fast in memory cache using express?
+Need to serve that asset with a blisteringly fast in memory cache using express?

 ```
 app.use(asset)